All the information you need to get a payday loan in Idaho.

 - Details about your bank checking account

-If you don’t want to take out a new loan, you may want to look into the Idaho Foodbank, 2-1-1 Idaho CareLine, Information and Referral- Boise (Westgate) Office or other area-specific programs.
+Depending on your financial situation, you could be eligible for free assistance from your local government.
+You may want to look into the Idaho Food Bank, 2-1-1 Idaho CareLine, Information and Referral- Boise (Westgate) Office or other area-specific programs.
 These can get you the help you need without pushing you further into debt.